Ishiyama-dera Temple

-Set on the side of a mountain overlooking Lake Biwa, Ishiyama-dera temple was a popular pilgrimage in Murasaki's day.
+Set on the side of a mountain overlooking Lake Biwa, Ishiyama-dera temple with its famous Kannon image was a popular pilgrimage 1,000 years ago.
 It was founded in 749 and is headquarters of one of the Shingon Buddhist sects.

 Cherry blossom beside the moon-viewing pavillion.